 PowerPoint is one of the most popular software for presentations.
-It is part of Microsoft Office suite and can be used for personal, business and educational purposes.
+It is part of the Microsoft Office suite and can be used for personal, business, and educational purposes.
 Most known for its templates and easiness of use, PowerPoint had conquered the presentations game.

 We’ve been working for five years in Presentation Design, and most of our work is done using PowerPoint.

 Even though I’ve been using it over the past 5 years, I’m learning something new every once in a while.
 I’m always looking to improve my process, do things differently or executing the wrong command.
 Some mistakes are good too, eh?
 I feel like PowerPoint is a tool which is overlooked by many people in the design industry.
 When I switch to other software, I’m thinking <<oh, I could have done this a lot faster in PowerPoint>>.
 I like order and precision.
 Through PowerPoint’s grid and guides features, I’m able to satisfy these cravings of mine and create consistent and neat presentations.

 Bogdan, Visual Hackers Designer